-WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT May 12, 2017 for the CONSULTANT to add Phase 4 for the final design of the SCR-1 levee rehabilitation for and additional contract amount of \$1,229,321.00 and to extend the CONTRACT completion date from December 31, 2017 to December 31, 2022. ("MODIFICATION NO. 5"); and
+WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT May 12, 2017 for the CONSULTANT to add Phase 4 for the final design of the SCR-1 levee rehabilitation for an additional CONTRACT amount of \$1,229,321.00 and to extend the CONTRACT completion date from December 31, 2017 to December 31, 2022. ("MODIFICATION NO. 5"); and

-WHEREAS it has become necessary to revise the effort in Task VIII.f., Water Quality Characterization and Recommendations from developing a stormwater Sampling and Analysis Program (SAP) to a modeling analysis using the Event Mean Concentrations (EMC); and
+WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT May 30, 2018 for the CONSULTANT to revise the effort in Task VIII.f, Water Quality Characterization and Recommendations from developing a Stormwater Sampling and Analysis Program (SAP) to Modeling Analysis using the Event Mean Concentrations (EMC) for an additional CONTRACT amount of \$16,466 ("MODIFICATION NO. 6");and